adchungcsc/VolunteerManagementSystem/README.md

 This project was developed by myself ([Alex Chung](https://github.com/adchungcsc)) , [Ryan Catalfu](https://github.com/Rcatalfu), and [Lorenzo Battigelli](https://github.com/ldbattig) over the course of approximately half a semester during Fall 2021.
-I primarily developed the backend.
+I primarily developed the backend and deployment process.

 The goal of this project was to create a full stack web application from scratch using NodeJs, Express, Angular, Postgres, Azure Active Directory, NGINX, and Azure VM + Postgres DB.
 This application is a Volunteer Management System